 Rongomaihuatahi then emerged from her hiding place and joined her people.
 To demonstrate his pleasure at the link between Tūrīrangi’s people and Rongomaihuatahi, her brother announced that the land between Pōtikirua and Puketapu would be given to the boy and his descendants.

-When Captain James Cook visited the shores of the East Coast in 1769, he noted numerous coastal settlements with intensive cultivations and heavily populated pā and settlements.
+When James Cook visited the East Coast in 1769, he noted numerous coastal settlements with intensive cultivations and heavily populated pā and settlements.
 However, early European settlers showed no desire for the land of Te Whānau-ā-Apanui.
 The region lacked deep-water harbours and was seen as too isolated to be economically viable.

 Among the first Europeans to visit New Zealand’s shores were whalers and traders.
 Some of the American, Norwegian and French whalers taught the local people how to catch whales.
 They also had large families with Māori women, and their descendants continue to live as members of Te Whānau-ā-Apanui.